-John Oliver Mocks Trump’s Weak Comey Rebuttal: ‘He’s Become a Walking Logical Paradox’
+John Oliver Dismantles Trump’s Comey Defense: ‘He’s Become a Walking Logical Paradox’

-The ‘Last Week Tonight’ host unpacked former FBI Director James Comey’s testimony before the Senate Intelligence Committee this week—and the President’s reaction to it.

-On Thursday afternoon, 19.5 million Americans tuned in to see former FBI Director James Comey’s blockbuster testimony in front of the Senate Intelligence Committee—about the same number of people that tuned in to Game 2 of the NBA Finals.
+On Thursday afternoon, 19.5 million Americans tuned in to see former FBI Director James Comey’s blockbuster testimony in front of the Senate Intelligence Committee—about the same number of people who tuned in to Game 2 of the NBA Finals.

 And golly, Comey didn’t disappoint.
-The 6-foot-8 intelligence expert accused President Trump of lying repeatedly, and reiterated the already-reported contents of the Comey memos, alleging that the president pressed him on pledging his loyalty during a tense closed-door meeting, pressured him into ending the Bureau’s investigation into former National Security Advisor Michael Flynn, lied about the FBI being in “disarray” and losing “confidence” in Comey, and ultimately terminated him over his reluctance to dial down the Trump-Russia investigation.
+The 6-foot-8 intelligence expert accused President Trump of lying repeatedly and reiterated the already reported contents of the Comey memos, alleging that the president pressed him on pledging his loyalty during a tense closed-door meeting, pressured him into ending the bureau’s investigation into former National Security Adviser Michael Flynn, lied about the FBI being in “disarray” and losing “confidence” in Comey, and ultimately terminated him over his reluctance to dial down the Trump-Russia investigation.

 “Now, it was undeniably dramatic, but the notion that Comey was fired because of the Russia investigation isn’t exactly new or controversial.
 It is easy to forget that Trump himself suggested as much in an interview just a month ago,” said John Oliver, referring to Trump’s sit-down interview with NBC News’ Lester Holt.